Natural gas furnaces need adequate space and airflow to run correctly.

 - Used filters

-If you have a cat, situate your litter box in another room.
+If you have a cat, put your litter box in another room.
 Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
-Plus, the furnace could spread the stinky odors all over your home.
+Plus, the furnace could spread the stinky odors around your home.

-You should also regularly clean around your furnace to prevent dust from building up.
+You should also frequently vacuum by your furnace to stop dust from accumulating.

 Related: Is it Time for Furnace Service or Replacement?